Corruption in Malta: Corruption scandals

 There is also the case of Christian Borg's acquittal for illegally hiring foreign workers.
 The case itself is insignificant compared to other infractions as Borg has been accused of using his car business to launder money from drug trafficking and criminal activities.
 None of these accusations have been refuted nor investigated.

+Malta is also affected by the significant power of incumbency where the government hands out jobs by the thousands in order to ensure their support in elections.
+Even during a caretaker period, there are no restrictions on their ability to do this.
+Politicians offering to patients up the treatment line or paying for essential works on constituent's homes are also normalised.

+Nepotism in Malta is also entrenched, especially in the business sector, such as the case where the former architect of developer Joseph Portelli joined the planning authority board deciding on permits and sanctions.

 The criticism of the Maltese judicial system rests on its inefficiencies, particularly with regard to the length of time needed to resolve cases.
 Money laundering cases take the longest to close in the trial courts.
 In 2018, for instance, courts took about six years to litigate these cases and several of these still remain unresolved.
 A 2020 Council of Europe report supported this as it highlighted that criminal cases in Malta take two to eight times longer than the EU average.
 It is noted that court delays lessen the chances that the dispute will be justly decided and that corrupt actors evade consequences by delaying their case.